Skip to main content

 ModPageSpeed 2.0 — the actively-maintained continuation

-We-Amp B.V. — founded by mod_pagespeed maintainer Otto van der Schaaf — develops both the lineage continuation (mod_pagespeed 1.1) and the from-scratch rewrite (ModPageSpeed 2.0).
+We-Amp B.V. — founded by a mod_pagespeed maintainer — develops both the native in-process module (mod_pagespeed 1.15) and the out-of-process worker behind a reverse proxy (ModPageSpeed 2.0).

 The 2.0 architecture moves optimization work out of the request path.
-A separate worker process reads originals from a shared cache, generates up to 36 variants per asset (WebP, AVIF, three viewport sizes, two pixel densities, save-data), and writes them back.
+A separate worker process reads originals from a shared cache, generates up to 37 variants per asset (WebP, AVIF, three viewport sizes, two pixel densities, save-data, plus SVG for eligible images), and writes them back.
 Nginx serves cache hits via zero-copy mmap.
 The request path no longer waits on encoding.

 The optimization libraries (the parts that decide how to recompress a JPEG, how to fold a stylesheet, how to extract critical CSS) are the same ones mod_pagespeed proved at scale.
 The architecture around them is new.

-For deployments that want a drop-in upgrade with the same configuration syntax and same admin console, mod_pagespeed 1.1 continues the original codebase with security patches, modern toolchain, AVIF, Apache 2.4+, nginx 1.30, IIS, and Envoy ports.
+For deployments that want a native server module with the same configuration syntax and same admin console, mod_pagespeed 1.15 continues the original codebase with security patches, a current toolchain, and GA support on Apache, nginx, and IIS, plus an experimental Envoy port.

 What about PageSpeed Insights?